pvchaitanya8/Stock-Price-prediction-using-LSTM-V1/README.md

 ## Instructions to Run
 1. Clone the repository.
 2. Install the required dependencies.
-3. Unzip the file "project SPPL" and set cmd path to it.
+3. Unzip the file "Project SPPL" and set cmd path to it.
 4. Run the "Stock_Prediction" python file using CMD:
 ```bash
 python Stock_Prediction.py